Last Updated on February 10, 2022 by The Noms

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

-PIN THIS BLUEBERRY CUCUMBER GIMLET RECIPE FOR LATER!
+PIN THIS BLUEBERRY CUCUMBER GIMLET COCKTAIL RECIPE FOR LATER!

 Interested in stocking your own home bar?
 Make sure to see our favorites at our Amazon Store!

 If you liked this recipe, don’t forget to subscribe for new (and of course free) recipes by entering your email address on the side bar (and get all the recipes delivered to your inbox when we post), so you don’t miss out on a thing.
 You can find us on Facebook, Instagram, Pinterest and Twitter!